-Blending the best of a variety of media, levels of interactivity coupled with traditional pedagogy students are immersed in Spanish.
+Blending a variety of media, levels of interactivity coupled with traditional pedagogy students are immersed in Spanish.
 Students are engaged through both digital on-line instruction and teacher-led instruction which provides meaningful interactions to meet the needs of diverse learning styles.
 Participating in community activities garners for students genuine opportunities to practice and enhance communication in Spanish.
+Beginning with the class of 2023, students will have a .5 or 1 credit World Languages option.